Native Hawaiians: Culture and arts

 Several cultural preservation societies and organizations were established.
 The largest is the Bernice Pauahi Bishop Museum, established in 1889 and designated as the Hawaiʻi State Museum of Natural and Cultural History.
 The museum houses the largest collection of native Hawaiian artifacts, documents, and other information.
 The museum has links with major colleges and universities throughout the world to facilitate research.

 The Polynesian Voyaging Society reignited interest in Polynesian sailing techniques, both in ship construction and in instrument-free navigation.
-The Society built multiple double-hulled canoes, beginning with Hōkūleʻa and followed by Makaliʻi, Alingano Maisu, and Mo‘okiha O Pi‘ilani.
+The Society built multiple double-hulled canoes, beginning with Hōkūleʻa and followed by Makaliʻi, Alingano Maisu, and Moʻokiha O Piʻilani.
 The canoes and their worldwide voyages contributed to the renewal and appreciation of Hawaiian culture.